Apart at the Seams

-Complete at 80,000 words, The Dress Hunt won third place in the 2024 Daphne DuMaurier Kiss of Death competition for unpublished suspense.
+Complete at 81,000 words, Apart at the Seams won third place in the 2024 Daphne DuMaurier Kiss of Death competition for unpublished suspense.

 Like Stacy Willingham’s A Flicker in the Dark, the book depicts a protagonist torn about whether she is paranoid or in danger.
 With international intrigue, it is set in San Francisco, London, and Antwerp.